If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 Step 2: Earn Free Shipping on your Prime Pantry Order

 Shipping on Prime Pantry orders is supposed to cost $5.99 per order.
-But Amazon seems to always be offering free shipping on your Prime Pantry order when you add five select items to your order.
+But Amazon seems to always be offering a discount on your Prime Pantry order when you add five select items to your order.

 I start a Prime Pantry order by seeing if I can find five items that qualify for free shipping that I would buy anyway at the store.
 Here’a link to all of the items that qualify for free shipping.
 I’m particularly on the lookout for items with digital “coupons” you can clip the lower their prices.